 Which brings me to the point of this post, my daughter’s first word.
 “Mama” and “Dada” don’t count and nor does that-noise-that-sounds-a-bit-like-“apple”-if-you-pretend-that-it-sounds-like-“apple”.
 Remember, you’re only fooling yourselves.
 And that’s why I have been waiting, anticipating what happened this morning so that I can note it down in her baby milestones book and then we can look back together in years to come and say “that was the day you said your first proper word”.

 It occurred, for the record, in the kitchen at 7:48 this morning.
-Packed lunches were under construction for her dad and her brother and it was as I opened the fridge to get out the margarine, that little Kristen walked up and, gazing up at the shelves towering in front of her, pointed to the cheese and said, with amazing clarity:
+Packed lunches were under construction for her dad and her brother and it was as I opened the fridge to get out the margarine, that little Kristen walked over, gazed up at the shelves towering in front of her, pointed to the cheese and said, with amazing clarity: